 Domestic and personal international travel is allowed without restrictions.
 Faculty, staff, and students seeking to travel internationally on university-related business must obtain explicit approval from their dean (or their designee) of the school or unit.

 We encourage everyone to follow the CDC’s guidance on travel.

-If you don’t feel well and are exhibiting symptoms of any communicable disease, we ask that you do not come to campus.
+If you don’t feel well and are exhibiting symptoms of any communicable disease, we ask that you do not come to campus and seek medical care.